static site checker

 -T ssc-test.
 Not generally useful.
 Documented so

-you can avoid it!
+you can avoid using it!

-can cause problems.
+cause problems.
 See also --general.defthrd.

---general.vcs Excludes, as per --general.exclude:
+--general.vcs Excludes, as per --general.exclude, files and

 .bazaar